Skip to content

 • predicates: runtime conditions that MUST evaluate true at execution

-• limits: quantitative or environmental constraints such as call count, token budget, destination, or network zone
+• limits: quantitative or environmental constraints such as call count, token budget, destination, network zone, or time-of-day (see §6.1 for the normative typed-primitive schema)

 • metering: optional metadata for accounting or billing